-A student may repeat a failed (F) or withdrawn (W) course only one (1) time unless special circumstances are documented and approved by the program Dean.
-If a student receives an (F) grade in a required course, he/she is required to repeat the course and earn a passing grade prior to graduation.
+A student may repeat a Failed (F) or Withdrawn (W) course only one (1) time unless special circumstances are documented and approved by the program Dean.
+If a student receives an "F" grade in a required course, he/she is required to repeat the course and earn a passing grade prior to graduation.
 If a student fails or withdraws from the repeated course again, these options are available:

-- Submit an appeal for a third course attempt to the appropriate Dean - Transfer a successfully completed, acceptable equivalent course from another institution to Grantham - Change his/her major program of study
+- Submit an appeal for a third course attempt to the appropriate Dean - Transfer a successfully completed, appropriately accredited course from another institution to Grantham - Change his/her program

-If a multiple attempt appeal is approved, the student will be allowed another attempt to pass the course.
+If a multiple-attempt appeal is approved, the student will be allowed another attempt to pass the course.
 The student must pay all relevant tuition and fees for repeating the course.

-Students utilizing Title IV aid as their funding source should refer to their Financial Aid Officer to determine financial impact when repeating a course.
+Students using Title IV aid as their funding source should refer to their Financial Aid Officer to determine financial impact when repeating a course.

-A student may repeat any course to improve his/her grade point average; however, the student must be aware that a repeated course counts against the maximum number of credits he/she may attempt prior to placement on academic warning or suspension from the University.
-Grantham University will not allow a student to complete the program if he/she has attempted more credits than allowed by the Maximum Timeframe for Program Completion policy.
+A student may repeat any course to improve his/her grade point average; however, the student must be aware that a repeated course counts against the maximum number of credits he/ she may attempt prior to placement on academic warning or suspension from the University.
+Grantham University will not allow a student to complete the program if he/she has attempted more credits than allowed by the Maximum Time Frame for Program Completion policy.
 The highest earned grade will be used in the GPA calculation for a repeated course.
 All course attempts will be reflected on the transcript.
-All repeated credits are included in the Course Completion Rate and Maximum Timeframe to Completion calculations.
+All repeated credits are included in the Course Completion Rate and Maximum Time Frame for Program Completion calculations.